Structure of sparse Boolean functions over Abelian groups, and its application to testing: Introduction

 Gopalan et al.~\cite{gopalan2011testing} proved that any non-zero Fourier coefficient of a Boolean function over $\Z_2^n$ with Fourier sparsity at most $s_f$, is {\em at least} $\frac{1}{s_f}$ in its absolute value.
 This gave a satisfactory answer of~\cref{qn-1} over $\Z_2^n$.
 Furthermore, they proved {\em robust versions} of their result for functions which are {\em approximately Fourier-sparse}.
 Finally, their structural results were used to design a sample-efficient algorithm to test whether a function is Fourier-sparse.

-In our work, we undertake the same task for Boolean functions over Abelian groups of the form $\Z_p^n$, for a prime $p \ge 3$.
-We prove lower bounds on the absolute value of any non-zero coefficient in terms of $s_f$ and $p$.
-We also prove a tightness result that complements our lower bounds.
-In particular, our bound implies that a lower bound of $\frac{1}{\Theta(s_f)}$ that~\cite{gopalan2011testing} showed {\em does not} hold anymore for $\Z_p^n$.
-Finally, we use our bounds to design a testing algorithm for Fourier-sparse Boolean functions over $\Z_{p_1}^{n_1} \times \cdots \times \Z_{p_t}^{n_t}$.
-This is probably the first time, we have advanced on understanding some structure on the Fourier-sparse coefficients over a general Abelian group, and shed some light on \cref{qn-1}.
+In our work, we undertake the same task for Boolean functions over finite Abelian groups $\G$.
+Any finite Abelian group $\G$ can be written in the form $\mathbb{Z}_{{p_1}^{m_1}} \times \dots \times \mathbb{Z}_{{p_T}^{m_T}}$, ($p_i, \ i \in [T]$ are primes and not necessarily distinct).
+We prove lower bounds on the absolute value of any non-zero coefficient in terms of $s_f$ and $\lcmG$, where $\lcmG = \LCM \{p_1^{m_1}, \ldots, p_T^{m_T}\}$.
+Chakraborty et al.~\cite{DBLP:conf/mfcs/0001DDGS24} have already proven these results for Abelian groups of the form $\mathbb{Z}_{p_1}^{n_1} \times \cdots \times \mathbb{Z}_{p_T}^{n_T}$, where $p_i, \ i \in [T]$ are distinct primes, which is a generalization of Gopalan et al.~\cite{gopalan2011testing}.
+Observe that $\mathbb{Z}_p^n$ for $p$ prime is a vector space.
+An important thing to note here is that a finite Abelian group is not a vector space in general.
+Since most of the properties of vector space are lost in case of $\G$, we use different techniques to prove our results.
+They also showed a tightness result that complements our lower bounds.
+In particular, our bound implies that a lower bound of $\frac{1}{\Theta(s_f)}$ that~\cite{gopalan2011testing} showed {\em does not} hold anymore for $\G$.
+Finally, we use our bounds to design a testing algorithm for Fourier-sparse Boolean functions over $\G$.

-It is well-known that any Abelian group is isomorphic to a group of the form~$\Z_{p_1^{n_1}} \times \cdots \times \Z_{p_t^{n_t}}$ where $p_1,\ldots,p_t$ are prime numbers and $n_1,\ldots, n_t$ are positive integers.
-Unfortunately, our techniques fall short of handling even a simpler case of $\Z_{p^2}$, fundamentally because of the {\em absence of a linear structure} on the solution space of systems of equations over $\Z_{p^2}$.
-Therefore, we are leaving the task of investigating the existence of similar bounds and algorithmic results when the domain of the function is a general Abelian group to future research.

 \paragraph*{Why care about Fourier-sparse Boolean functions over Abelian groups?} There has been a considerable amount of interest in studying the complexity of reconstructing or learning functions of the form $f : \mathcal{D} \to \C$, where $\mathcal{D}$ is a known domain (more general than a hypercube, such as a general finite Abelian group), and $f$ is Fourier-sparse; see~\cite{sitharam2001derandomized,rudelson2008sparse,morotti2013reconstruction,chen2020reconstruction,yang2023lower}.
 Fourier-sparse functions over various finite Abelian groups have gained much interest with the advancement in sparse Fourier transform algorithms \cite{hassanieh2012nearly,hassanieh2012simple,bafna2018thwarting}.
 These algorithms improve the efficiency of the standard Fast Fourier Transform algorithms by taking advantage of the sparsity itself.
 To reliably use sparse Fourier transform algorithms, it is beneficial to have a way to {\em test} if a function is $s$-sparse or, more generally, to {\em estimate} the distance of a function to the closest $s$-sparse function.
 In this work, we consider the problem of non-tolerant sparsity-testing of Boolean functions over finite Abelian groups.